 Because my business is focused on solar maintenance and repair I get to speak to a good number of PV system owners.
 At the beginning of June 2020 I was called for a price to replace a failed inverter following a visit to my customer from a “free PV health check company” who claimed to have taken over the customer portfolio of their original installer.
 During the visit they discovered that the inverter wasn’t working.
 This company quoted £2800 for what was a £740 job.
 If the customers son hadn't resisted the there and then sales strategy his mum would have been royally ripped off.
 This story is really only the tip of an unscrupulous iceberg of mis-selling and ruthless profiteering in the green energy sector, and is sadly, much more common than one would like imagine.
 If you've been sold a voltage optimisation unit (VO) for domestic use, a solar edge upgrade, or a home battery, on the basis of 30 percent energy savings, 25% increased solar generation, or payback on investment in less 5 years respectively, you may have been mis-sold and not yet know it.
 The experience of a small but significant number of my customers is that PV health checks are commonly offered by unscrupulous companies as a method of getting a sales person into your house.
 Once there, a combination of high-pressure sales tactics, objection handling and technical jargon is employed to part you with your money.
 I would implore you to only let these people into your home with a view to filming them and submitting the evidence to strading standards.

-If you get a cold call or a letter from a company you don't know but who seem to know you, you should be suspicious and not reassured.
+If you get a cold call or a letter from a company you don't know but who seem to know you a little bit too well you're right to be suspicious and not reassured.
 If you feel you've vastly overpayed for a service, that you've been mis-sold or ripped off please report it to trading standards.
-Please shout about it in online reviews on every review platform you can find.
-When you leave a review, keep to the facts.
-Though you may be justifiably furious at the way you've been treated, keeping it clear, and free from expletives will lend credibility to your voice and help to prevent your review being removed from sites like trustpilot.
+Please shout about it in online reviews on every review platform you can find to help stop others falling foul.
+When you leave a review it's important to keep to the facts.
+Though you may be justifiably furious at the way you've been treated keeping it clear and free from expletives will lend credibility to your voice and help to prevent your review being removed from sites like trustpilot and google.